We’re excited to formally announce the debut of our integration with Aircall!

 What is Quality Assurance?

-Quality assurance (QA) is a process through which managers grade agent-customer interactions against a standardized rubric – when they do this over and over again, it ensures that customer interactions are all held to the same standard of excellence.
+Quality assurance (QA) is a process through which managers grade agent-customer interactions against a standardized scorecard – when they do this over and over again, it ensures that customer interactions are all held to the same standard of excellence.

 - Many teams start off hoping to create consistency in every customer interaction, and eliminate negative interactions that result from rapidly scaling a team without enough process in place.

 - After a while, teams strive for more than consistency – they’ll strive to make every interaction more aligned with customer expectations and more true to the company brand.
-Some of our customers include brand values in their rubric to accomplish this!
+Some of our customers include brand values in their scorecard to accomplish this!

 - Companies use data from the QA process to understand where individual agents and the team as a whole are falling short.
 With structured coaching programs, this insight leads to improvements in customers’ experiences.